ludwig247/DeSCAM/example/add_example/Readme.md

 which builds to test if all examples builds successfully and produces a report in the format of a json-script.
 * Creating a new template directory tree including required CMakeLists.txt-files when adding new example.
-* Automatic comment out or uncomment add_subdirectory in [CMakeLists.txt](../CMakeLists.txt) according to if the respective add_example is activated or not
+* Automatic comment out or uncomment add_subdirectory in [CMakeLists.txt](../CMakeLists.txt) according to if the respective add_example is activated or not.
+* ***Reminder:*** Always reload CMake twice after uncommenting an add_example-macro.
+This is for CMake to notice the change in the add_subdirectory-list.

 ***Important remarks:***
 The directory tree of the example should look like this: